 The handiest part about this game is that it can be made to fit a specific time frame.
 Just decide when it ends and count the pairs.

 If you’re looking for more music theory games, you should definitely take a look at my off-the-bench catalogue.
 There’s a whole heap of games there, organised by what concept they drill.

 Enter your details in this box to get the printable for the Musical Maths Match-Up game.

-Subscribe to the newsletter and get the Musical Maths match-up game
+Subscribe to updates and get the Musical Maths match-up game

 Enter your details to subscribe to the newsletter for piano teachers with information, tips and offers.

 I hate spam as much as you do!
 I'll only send you information that's directly relevant to music teachers and you can unsubscribe at any time.